luisehk/lherrada.me/posts/03-sane-cicd-setup-python.md

 * CD = deploy master frequently to production

 ## Automated testing
 When you're adding new code to the repository you **must** add unit or functional tests, this is key for having a sane CI/CD workflow.
-A lot of beginners think the main benefit is knowing your code works, but the real benefit is that you're making sure if someone breaks your code *in the future* they know about it and fix their code (or your test).
+A lot of beginners think the main benefit of testing is knowing your code works, but the real benefit is that you're making sure if someone breaks your code *in the future* they know about it and fix their code (or your test).

 This is why automated testing is so important, because if you're doing frequent integrations you need to make sure you're not breaking anything *every single time*.
+I won't cover unit and functional testing in this article, but if you want to get started with test-driven development you should start reading [Obey the testing goat!](https://www.obeythetestinggoat.com/).

 ## Gitlab CI
 In this guide I use Gitlab CI to execute the pipeline everytime a branch is merged into master, but you're free to use a different service like CircleCI, TravisCI or Codeship.